 - While they are adding the cut pieces, cut out a stem and leaf from your green and brown paper.

 - Glue them on ( my son was outside by this point!)
 Let dry.

-- Cut out and share with your favorite teacher at home or school.
+- Cut out and your apple craft for preschool to share with your favorite teacher at home or school.